 Now let me explain, in 1916 a basic Singer 66k was £7,10s.
 Doesn't sound much until you find that many people were earning less that a pound a week.
 Suddenly the machine cost nearly two months wages, in today's terms, a fortune.

-Most sewers would opt for the smaller twin, the Singer 99 at £6.10, but for those professional sewers who wanted more foot clearance and space the Singer 66 was the queen.
-Expensive but simply the best.
+Most sewers would opt for the Singer 17 or 27 or another make or even its smaller twin, the Singer 99 at £6.10, but for those professional sewers who wanted more foot clearance and space the Singer 66 was the queen.
+Expensive but simply the best on the market at the time.

 The 66 arrived after nearly half a century of improvements and developments.
 The mass produced machine was introduced around 1900 and used the smooth oscillating hook.
 The hook mounted horizontally allowed the bobbin to be simply dropped into the machine.
 The simplicity of threading and perfection of stitch made the 66 an instant best seller.
 The high-arm clearance and sewing ability was second to none.
 As the advert said, Built like a watch in the largest sewing factory in the world.

 The Singer 99 was identical to the Singer 66 in all but size and lasted longer in production, running right up to the middle 1950's with almost no major changes.
-A reverse was added after the war in 1949.
-The Singer 99 was updated and turned into the Singer 185k.
+A reverse was added after the Second World War around 1949.
+The Singer 99 was updated and morphed into the more modern 1950's style of the Singer 185k.
 Basically the same machine with a paint job.
 Then it disappeared as plastic multi-stitch machines took over.

 The British Singer 66's were adorned with three different decals.
 Firstly the Lotus petal as seen below.
 Then came the Sphinx which was also used on the Singer 15k and a few other shuttle models.
 In good condition both these look stunning.
 In America the red-eye pattern stayed with the machine whereas in Britain the Singer 66 had three decal changes.